turingschool/try-turing/teachers/iteration/index.md

 ## Iteration

 **Iteration** is defined as _the repetition of a process_.
 We see iteration in the physical world all the time.
-Here's one:

-Grading papers
+Let's think about the process of grading papers:
 - You have a **collection** of papers
 - For **each** paper...
   - We read through it, mark score on top, record in gradebook